Scoop-Tech/scpx-wallet/README.md

 ## About

 Scoop is a decentralised, open-source multi-platform and multi-asset HD ([BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki)) wallet framework.
-The architecture is intended to allow for rapid deployment of additional crypto assets into the framework, and the modular addition of additional blockchain features (see [Roadmap](#Roadmap) below).
+It is intended to allow for rapid deployment of additional crypto assets into the framework, and the modular addition of additional blockchain features (see [Roadmap](#Roadmap) below).

+Current priority and WIP item is [BitProtect](https://github.com/Scoop-Tech/scpx-wallet/issues/55).

 The architectural components of Scoop are as follows: